ismailmubarik/AWS-SAA-C02-Course/07-VPC-Basics/notes.md

 ### VPC Subnets

-This is what services run from inside VCPs.
+This is what services run from inside VPCs.

 AZ Resilient subnetwork of a VPC.
 This runs within a particular AZ.